krabelize/zscaler-sentinel-phishing-attack/README.md

 **Example:**

+Let's say your organization is a target for a mass or targetted phishing campaign.
+This means multiple users can receive a phishing mail.
+The picture below is an example malicious phishing e-mail.
+The "review recent activity" button does not direct you to a Microsoft page, but to a malicious website through bit.ly URL shortening services.
+In this case, Microsoft M365 did not flag or quarentine this malicious mail.

 ![Example phishing e-mail](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/phishing-mail.png)

-In case three or more employees, clicked on the phishing bit.ly link - Zscaler will log this and alert on this:
+Zscaler ZIA is able to keep track of all visited URL's.
+This way, we can createa a KQL query to keep track of all links which could be a security risk.
+In this case, when three or more employees clicked on the phishing bit.ly link - Sentinel will create an alert:

 ![ZIA phishing Sentinel SIEM](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/zscaler-phishing-siem.jpeg)